 This commentary on Food Security is aimed to help maximise the potential to increase economic development and reduce poverty.
-The concept "Food Security" is not always well understood to ensure sectors working with food security always consider nutrition explicitly as a prerequesite, perhaps the term "food and nutrition security" should be used.
+The concept "Food Security" is not always well understood to ensure sectors working with food security always consider nutrition explicitly as a pre-requesite, and recommending the term "food and nutrition security" should be used.